Scott Disick Is Reportedly ‘Determined’ To Win Sofia Richie Back, Sources Say

 Scott Disick is reportedly working on bettering himself to be the man his alleged ex Sofia Richie needs.

-The Flip it Like Disick star is reportedly reeling from his breakup with Richie.
-Just days after their split, Hollywood Life shared that Disick is already plotting to win the 21-year-old model back.
+The Flip It Like Disick star is reportedly reeling from his breakup with Richie.
+Just days after their split, Hollywood Life shared that he is already plotting to win the 21-year-old model back.
 Although he has to sort out his own personal issues, he wants to remain committed to Richie if she will have him.

 “Scott has mixed emotions right now.
 He truly believes that he will get Sofia back.
 But he understands the space that is needed for both of them, and the work he has to do for himself before any of that happens,” a source revealed to the publication.
 “The last couple of weeks and months have been such a whirlwind for his health and well being that he hasn’t been able to focus on Sofia.”